In this Article

 Home Remedies to Treat Hair Fall in Pregnant Women

 There are many cases where women go through hair loss when pregnant.
-Besides preventive care for hair fall, you can even try some home-remedies.
+Besides preventive care for hair fall, you can even try some home remedies.
 Here are some effective remedies for treating hair fall:

 1. Warm Oil Massage

-One well-known natural therapy is head massage.
+One well-known natural therapy is a head massage.
 You can massage your scalp with lukewarm oil as it will help to control hair fall.
 Coconut, almond, jojoba, olive and mustard oils are some of the best options for nourishing the scalp.

 2. Aloe Vera Gel

-Aloe-vera extracts are widely used for treatment of skin disorders.
+Aloe-vera extracts are widely used for the treatment of skin disorders.
 You may apply the gel on your scalp to cure dryness and infection thus reducing hair fall.

 3. Go Organic